shailendrasinghtomar/LandingClubCaseStudy/README.md

 4.)Matplotlib

 ####  Conclusions
-1.)Large scale businesses are the highest revenue generators by far even though  percentage of charged off amount might be same.
+* Large scale businesses are the highest revenue generators by far even though  percentage of charged off amount might be same.
-2.)The default rate is high in 60 months tenure because most people took high loan amount with high interest rate in it and they faced difficulties in returning the sum to bank.
+* The default rate is high in 60 months tenure because most people took high loan amount with high interest rate in it and they faced difficulties in returning the sum to bank.
-3.)The customers with high number of derogatory public records have a significantly higher chance of defaulting on there repayments .
+* The customers with high number of derogatory public records have a significantly higher chance of defaulting on there repayments .
-4.)Customers with salaries higher than 15000 are significantly better at repaying the principal amount then the rest.
+* Customers with salaries higher than 15000 are significantly better at repaying the principal amount then the rest.
-5.)There is 20% chance of loan defaults in each ownership category but higher loan amounts in mortgage home ownership has high default rate than others.
+* There is 20% chance of loan defaults in each ownership category but higher loan amounts in mortgage home ownership has high default rate than others.
-6.)If installment is high in comparison to the total payment amount, then the customer has much higher chances to default .
+* If installment is high in comparison to the total payment amount, then the customer has much higher chances to default .
-7.)If interest rate is high in comparison to the  loan amount, customer has a higher chance to default.
+* If interest rate is high in comparison to the  loan amount, customer has a higher chance to default.